Thran

 • Gibson Les Paul guitars

-• Vintage Apple, Amiga and Sinclair computers
+• Vintage Apple computers

 • Birds of all feathers, but especially starlings and corvids